 - if a student has completed the pre-college curriculum of his or her state with over a 2.5 GPA (with this option the student must also either be ranked in the top third of the graduating class, have a 21 or higher ACT composite, a 1060 or higher SAT ERW+M, or have a 980 or higher SAT CR+M)

 Once we have your completed application, we will conduct a full review!

-K-State has exchange programs for students in the following programs and states:
+K-State has exchange programs for eligible students in the following programs and states: